hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And ask his clerk if Thompson does defend.
 >
 > To know the person he calls.
-Mr. Thompson,
+Mister Thompson,
 >
-> You may as well enquire of Mons.
-Tonson;
+> You may as well enquire of Monsieur Tonson;
 >
-> Bat when they're gone, the clerk and Mr. Flaw
+> Bat when they're gone, the clerk and Mister Flaw
 >
 > Take draughts of Intire, and leave drafts of law.
 >